-Soft tissue sarcomas are malignant tumors that may arise in any of the mesodermal tissues of the extremities (50%), trunk and retroperitoneum (40%), or head and neck (10%).
-Soft tissue sarcomas occur with greater frequency in patients with the following:
+Soft tissue sarcomas are malignant tumors that arise in any of the mesodermal tissues of the extremities (50%), trunk and retroperitoneum (40%), or head and neck (10%).
+The reported international incidence rates range from 1.8 to 5 per 100,000 per year.

 Soft tissue sarcomas may be heterogeneous, so adequate tissue should be obtained via either core-needle or incisional biopsy for microscopic examination to determine histologic type and tumor grade.
 Careful planning of the initial biopsy is important to avoid compromising subsequent curative resection.
 Since the selection of treatment is determined by the grade of the tumor, it is essential to have a careful review of the biopsy tissue by a pathologist who is experienced in diagnosing sarcomas.
 Complete staging and treatment planning by a multidisciplinary team of cancer specialists is required to determine the optimal treatment for patients with this disease.

-The prognosis for patients with adult soft tissue sarcomas depends on several factors, including:[3,4,5]
+The prognosis for patients with adult soft tissue sarcomas depends on several factors, including:[3,4,5,7]

-Factors associated with a poorer prognosis include:
+Factors associated with a poorer prognosis include the following: